plumvillage/oracles/oracles.rst

 #.

-    | I'll teach you how to flow.
+    | O, if you but knew how you the purpose cherish!
-    | O, if you but knew how you the purpose cherish.
+    | If all were minded so, the times should cease.

 #.